 Permanent (Chronic) Atrial Fibrillation: This type of A-Fib is a disorder in which a normal heart rhythm cannot be restored with medical treatment.
 Both Paroxysmal and Persistent A-Fib can develop, over time, into Permanent (Chronic) A-Fib.

 - More than 10 episodes of A-Fib in on year may result in a Sub-Standard (Table Rating of 4-8).
-This means your insurance premium would be approximately double or even triple the Standard Rate for your peer group.
+This means your insurance premium would be approximately double or even triple the Standard Rate.

 - Permanent (Chronic) Atrial Fibrillation caused by underlying heart disease typically means a decline of coverage.